 Trevor and Eileen were told that a supervisor had determined this from video surveillance.
 Trevor was told to leave immediately, and that security had already been called.
 Trevor said he had not been in Nanaimo the day before, and that the only day in the six weeks of Eileen’s detention that Trevor has been outside with Eileen was one day weeks ago when the couple were accompanied by their daughter and granddaughter, an unwelcome condition that Island Health has imposed on Trevor Wicks’ visits with his wife.
 Faced with that rebuttal, the staff backed off.
 Thoroughly shaken, Eileen and Trevor managed to resume singing along to karaoke music and dancing.
 Just another false allegation by Island Health.

-One wonders, if Trevor Wicks is such a dangerous person, why hasn’t he been charged with any crime or even a misdemeanour?
+One wonders, says Trevor Wicks, if he is such a dangerous person, why hasn’t he been charged with any crime or even a misdemeanour?
 One also wonders why such egregious and malicious abuse of power by police and health authorities against law-abiding citizens is allowed to continue without sanction by the British Columbia government.
 Gangster show, indeed.

 READ PREVIOUS STORIES